Sayedli/SilkRoad/README.md

 ## Analytics & Tooling
 - Trades and performance metrics are logged via `src/silkroad/analytics/logger.py` to a SQLite database (`analytics/silkroad.db` by default).
 - Explore results with your favorite tools (DBeaver, Datasette, pandas) or plug the DB into dashboards.
+- Launch the Streamlit dashboard (`silkroad-ui`) to visualize price history, equity curves, and recent trades.
 - Extend `AnalyticsStore` to pipe metrics into DuckDB, Postgres, or cloud warehouses as your needs grow.

 ## Testing & Quality Gates